 - Drought tolerant – We live in California.

-Here’s our initial design, expertly drawn using an Excel spreadsheet!
+Here’s our initial design, drawn using an Excel spreadsheet!

 Once we had our design we had to submit it to the City planning department and our HOA for approval.
 This took months and I won’t bore you with the details.
 While this approval process was in process, we decided to look for a contractor.
 With all the pavers, artificial grass, and our terrain we were not equipped to do it all ourselves.
 We reached out to a few contractors and ended up getting bids from three.
 One was a landscape architect and two were landscapers.
-Next up, find out who we went with and how we changed our design to fit our budget.
+We ended up going with one of the landscapers who my parents have worked with before.
+We also skipped the artificial grass because we found it was just as expensive as the pavers.
+We expanded the paved area to the full width of the backyard and then replaced the side yard with small pebbles to save on costs.

 Learnings so far